aws-samples/aws-blockchain-node-runners/lib/bsc/README.md

 ### Option 2: Highly Available RPC Nodes

-1. The inital deployment a BSC full node and dwonloading its snapshot typically takes about 2-3 hours.
+1. The inital deployment of a BSC Fullnode and downloading its snapshot typically takes about 2-3 hours.
 The Full node uses snapshots data, and downloading and decompressing the data takes time.
 You can grab a cup of coffee☕️ and patiently wait during this process.
 After deployment, you'll need to wait for your another half a day to a day for your nodes to synchronize with the BSC Blockchain Network, depending on how fresh the snapshot was.

    ```bash
       pwd